 JENNINGS, Basil Spencer.
 Private, Second Lieutenant West Yorkshire Regiment

 JESSOP, Edgar Carl.
 600. Private.
 Christened Carl Edgar but reversed his name to Edgar Carl to avoid sounding Germanic.
-Great War medal trio retained by the family.
-Enlisted in England, arrived in France 22 April 1915 and was discharged 10 March 1919.
-Died November 1952 in Huntington, UK.
+1914/15 Star trio retained by the family.
+Enlisted in England, arrived in France 22/04/1915 and was discharged 10/03/1919.
+Born in 1878 and died November 1952 in Huntington, UK.
 (Source - personal correspondence with the family).

 JESSOP, Francis Philip.
 1449.
 Corporal KIA 09/04/1918 aged 25.
-Son of Katherine Mead (formerly Jessop), of 28 Burlington Road, Chiswick, London, and the late William Raymond Jessop.
+Son of Katherine Mead (formerly Jessop), of Chiswick, London, and the late William Raymond Jessop.
 Buried in CABARET-ROUGE BRITISH CEMETERY, SOUCHEZ, FRANCE.
 His mother applied for his British War and Victory Medals from Edmonton near Cairns, Queensland, Australia.

 JOHNSON, John Alexander.
-877. Lance Corporal.
+877. Lance Corporal KEH.
 'A' Squadron.
 Entered France 2/06/1915 and wounded Jul 1915.
 KIA 9/04/18 at Defence of Vieille Chapelle.
 Commemorated on the LOOS MEMORIAL, FRANCE and Caithness Roll of Honour.
 Born in Wick, Caithness, Scotland, the son of Mrs Dolina Johnson.